 Always introduce new flashcards.
 When your child is not focused, it also could mean they have learned and wants to move on to newer flashcards.

 Cries and throws tantrums.

 Looks away or walks away.

 Here are your answers...

-Stop your toddler flash card lessons for that day immediately, when your child cries and throw tantrums.
-You may continue the lessons another day.
-Your toddler could be hungry, uncomfortable, not ready, sleepy, or other possible reason.
-But always remember to make the flash card lesson as a play activity.
+Stop your toddler flash card lessons for that day immediately, when your child cries and throws tantrums.
+You may continue the lessons for another day.
+Your toddler could be hungry, uncomfortable, not ready, sleepy, or other possible reasons.
+But always remember to make the flash card lesson a play activity.

 If your child is not looking at the flashcards and seems to be looking "everywhere", it does not mean they are not interested in the lessons.
 Do continue to show the flashcards .
 They may not be looking at the flashcards, but they are listening.
-For example, most right brain classes, the teacher will continue to teach even if the children are looks way or focus on other things.
+For example, in most right brain classes, the teacher will continue to teach even if the children are looking away or focusing on other things.
 There are days when your child is "super focused", and there are days they are not their very best.

 Continue to show the flashcards even if your child is "not looking".
 They are still learning.
 At the same time, you want your toddler to get comfortable with their flash card lessons.